-We reviewed relevant documents and 46 EHRs.
+We reviewed relevant documents and 50 EHRs.
 We also validated findings with key managers and staff.
 The table below shows the areas reviewed for this topic.
-The facility generally met requirements.
-We made no recommendations.
+The area marked as NM did not meet applicable requirements and needed improvement.

 Table 4.
 Outpatient Lab Results Management